bhargavachary/bhargavachary.github.io/_pages/favorites.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: intro.jpg
-excerpt: "This page contains a list of my all time favorite posts.
-You may scroll down to hover through my gallery of posts..."
+excerpt: "This page displays some of my favorite posts.
+You may scroll down to hover through this gallery of posts..."

+feature_row2:
+  - image_path: f4.jpg
+    alt: "A Deserving Recap"
+    title: "A Deserving Recap"
+    excerpt: 'An abstract recap of the years 2014 and 2015 in my life.'
+    url: /2015/12/29/a-deserving-recap.html
+    btn_label: "Read More"
+    btn_class: "btn--inverse"

 feature_row:
   - image_path: f1.jpg